manoadamro/jason/docs/jason.md

 python3 -m jason my_package.module1:my_other_service
 ```

-So, jason can find our services, great, but they don't actually do anything...

-introducing service methods!
-(following on from the above examples)

 ### `run`

 This will configure the service, call the set up method and run it.